 Choosing Your Stencil Design

 This bone inlay dresser stencil kit came in 5 pieces, and I had a choice of small or large.
-I chose the large based on the dimensions of the stencil and dresser.
+I chose the large one based on the dimensions of the stencil and dresser.
 The stencil kit wasn’t a perfect fit on the dresser drawers, and I’m pretty sure that is why they come in a set of 5.
 This allows the user to be creative with the designs.
 Nothing is cookie-cutter about this stencil.

 Stenciling The Bone Inlay Dresser